-Studies have shown that moderate-intensity exercise can lead to a 5-7mm Hg drop in systolic and/or diastolic pressure.
-Some people get better results than others.
+Studies have shown that moderate intensity exercise can lead to a 5-7mm Hg drop in systolic and/or diastolic pressure.
+Some people get better results and some people less.

-You can get some benefits of reduced blood pressure from taking walks for 20-30 minutes a day.
+You can get some benefits of reduced blood pressure very likely from taking walks for 20-30 minutes a day.

-Consult with your doctor about any exercise routine.
+As always, consult with your doctor if in doubt about exercise routine.

 Changing your diet can make a big difference in your blood pressure.
 One study of the DASH diet showed a solid 11mm Hg drop in systolic and a 5 mm Hg drop in diastolic pressure.

-A diet to reduce blood pressure should consist of reduced salt, fruits and vegetables, and a variety of other healthy options.
-This includes whole wheat grains and low-fat dairy products.
+In general, a diet to reduce blood pressure should consist of reduced salt, fruits and vegetables, and a variety of other healthy options, including whole wheat grains and low fat diary products.

 Cutting back on salt is very important.

-Studies show that too much salt is linked to high blood pressure.
-It causes an automatic regulatory system to kick in that holds fluids in your body, increasing your blood pressure.
+Studies show that salt intake is highly correlated with the development of high blood pressure.
+This is because it causes an automatic regulatory system to kick in that holds fluids in your body, increasing your blood pressure.

-If your doctor believes your high blood pressure needs medication, it can be effective in reducing your blood pressure.
-There are a variety of medication options, ranging from the ace inhibitors and beta-blockers to the calcium channel blockers and the diuretics.
-There are others.
-Your doctor will work out which one is right for you.
+If your doctor believes your high blood pressure needs medication, medication can be very effective in reducing your blood pressure.
+There are a variety of medication options, ranging from the ace inhibitors and beta blockers to the calcium channel blockers and the diuretics – and others.

-Medications work by acting on various parts of your body to tilt the balance towards lower blood pressure.
-They might work by reducing the amount of fluid in your body, which naturally lowers blood pressure.
+They work by acting on various parts of your body to tilt the balance towards lower blood pressure.
+They might, for instance, work by reducing the amount of fluid in your body, which naturally lowers blood pressure.

 Other Ideas – Acupuncture